Is 7 Hours of Sleep Enough? What Science Says for Most Adults

 Time your sleep in 90-minute cycles

-7.5 hours (5 complete cycles) is superior to exactly 7 hours.
-Waking at the end of a cycle — not mid-cycle — means you feel alert rather than groggy.
-Use SmartSleepCalc to find your exact bedtime.
+7.5 hours (5 complete cycles) feels dramatically more restorative than exactly 7 hours, even though it is only 30 minutes longer.
+Waking at the end of a completed cycle — not mid-cycle — is the single most impactful timing change most people can make.
+Use SmartSleepCalc to find your exact cycle-aligned bedtime.

 02